steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * If a workaround is needed to fix the SDK problem, I will collaborate with others to design and implement the workaround.

 The key point here is to
-1. Make clear that and that whoever providing the update owns a lot of the upgrade problem, rather than expect others to handle it.
+1. Make clear that whoever provides the update owns a lot of the upgrade problem, rather than expect others to handle it.
 2. Highlight that regressions are blockers on upgrades.

-## Committing the work.
+## Committing the work

+Throughout the work on the upgrade branch, the SDK and license upgrade MUST be kept in an isolated commit, and any changes needed to fix test failures MUST go into a separate commit in the same branch.

-The SDK update and any code changes MUST go in as separate commits into the trunk branch, to isolate the changes better.
+When merging to the trunk branch, the SDK update and any code changes MUST go in as separate commits, to isolate the changes better.
 IF there are no code changes -excellent!

-Critical: include the AWS SDK version in the title of the commits.
+Critical: include the AWS SDK version in the title of the commits, and update the JIRA title to the version number actually used.

 1. Commit the library change PR, note in comments that it requires the follow-on patch.
 2. Code fix PR: If there have been multiple code changes to fix compatibility with the releases,